Peake in Print is part of the Peake STUDIES website

 7. Arthur Metzger, A Guide to the Gormenghast Trilogy

-A stapled 36-page booklet identifying, in an alphabetical list, some of the proper nouns in the Titus books.
+A stapled 36-page booklet identifying, in an alphabetical list, some of the people and places named in the Titus books.

 9. Gordon Smith, Mervyn Peake: a personal memoir